Bill Ackman: Personal life

 Ackman married Karen Ann Herskovitz, a landscape architect, on July 10, 1994.
 They have three children.
 On December 22, 2016, it was reported that the couple had separated.

 In 2018, Ackman became engaged to Israeli-American designer Neri Oxman.
 In January 2019, Oxman and Ackman married at the Central Synagogue in Manhattan, and they had their first child together in spring 2019.
+In August 2019, Ackman wrote to MIT Media Lab director Joi Ito to discourage him from mentioning Oxman when discussing convicted sex offender Jeffrey Epstein, who had donated $125,000 to Oxman's lab.

 Ackman owned a Gulfstream G550 business jet, as of 2017.
 He owns a $90 million penthouse apartment in Manhattan, among other residential properties.

 Tennis

 Ackman is an amateur tennis player who played on his high school team.
-He also played junior tennis in the U.S. and Europe although not at a competitive level.
-During the 2010s, Ackman sponsored Frances Tiafoe and, in 2023, led a group of investors who were, at the time, seeking to take a leadership role in professional tennis through a discussed $150 million equity investment in the WTA Tour.
+He also played junior tennis, although not at a competitive level.
+During the 2010s, Ackman sponsored Frances Tiafoe.

-In a Bloomberg News interview with David Rubenstein in 2020, Ackman asserted his athletic ability would allow him to play a close match against John McEnroe.
-As of July 2025, according to Ackman, he was playing "the best tennis of my life".

 Ackman received a wild card berth at the Hall of Fame Open in 2025 at the age of 59, where he lost in a doubles match with Jack Sock to Omar Jasika and Bernard Tomic.
-Professional tennis players and journalists, such as Andy Roddick, Martina Navratilova, and Jon Wertheim, criticized the decision to allow Ackman to play in a professional tournament as improper and noted the disparity in ability between Ackman and the other players.
-Roddick also questioned the effort made by the professional players, saying "there was exactly one person on that court trying as hard as they could."
-After the match, Ackman offered a $10 million endowment to the International Tennis Hall of Fame, which declined the offer.
+Professional tennis players and journalists, such as Andy Roddick, Martina Navratilova, and Jon Wertheim, criticized the decision to allow Ackman to play in a professional tournament and noted the disparity in ability between Ackman and the other players.
+After the match, Ackman offered a $10 million endowment to the International Tennis Hall of Fame, which declined the offer, fearing "appearance of impropriety".
+The money was instead donated to the Junior Tennis Champions Center.